 In addition, you should also take note of the following:

-- Because the mat is usually stored away when the patient is not in the bed, mat constructed with fold lines may be easier to store than ones that cannot be folded.
+- Because the mat is usually stored away when the patient is not in bed, mat constructed with fold lines may be easier to store than ones that cannot be folded.

-- Fall mats are for elderly who you worry will get out of bed without calling for help and are at risk for injury.
+- Fall mats are for the elderly who you worry will get out of bed without calling for help and are at risk for injury.
 It is also suitable for those with poor balance.

-- For older adults who walk around their room at night, for example going to the bathroom, bedside mats are actually a fall hazard.
+- For older adults who walk around their room at night, for example, going to the bathroom, bedside mats are actually a fall hazard.

 - Caregivers who want to be notified of the movements of the elderly might be interested in floor mat alarms.
-These floor mats are installed with sensors that give off beeps when stepped on or fell on.
+These floor mats are installed with sensors that give off beeps when stepped on or fallen on.

 Quigley, PA.
 (2015) Evidence Levels: Applied to Select Fall and Fall Injury Prevention Practices. https://onlinelibrary.wiley.com/doi/abs/10.1002/rnj.253

 Boushon, B., Nielsen, G., Quigley, P., Rutherford, P., Taylor, J., Shannon, D., & Rita, S. (2012).
 How‐to guide: Reducing patient injuries from falls.
 Cambridge, MA: Institute for Healthcare Improvement.